DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1-3 and 6-15 are rejected under 35 U.S.C.
+Claims 1-3, 6, 8-10 and 12-15 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding claim 1, lines 15-16, the limitation “the controller is further configured to control a charging control module” renders the claim indefinite because it is unclear how the charging process is controlled.
+Regarding claim 1, line 23, the limitation “the controller is further configured to control a charging control module” renders the claim indefinite because it is unclear how the charging process is controlled.
 Paragraphs 16, 18, 49 and 69 indicate the disclosed battery conditioning methods are performed before reaching a charging station.
 Paragraphs 54-57 disclose the controller is responsible for displaying information and selecting the modes for battery conditioning.
 For the purposes of examination, it will be assumed that the controller includes software configured to enable different modes of battery conditioning.

-Regarding claim 1, line 23, the limitation “as preset” renders the claim indefinite because it is unclear whether it is the time taken to charge, first SOC, or second SOC that is preset.
+Regarding claim 1, line 31, the limitation “as preset” renders the claim indefinite because it is unclear whether it is the time taken to charge, first SOC, or second SOC that is preset.
 Paragraph 42 of the specification discloses preset first and second SOC value, therefore, for the purposes of examination, both SOC values will be assumed to be predetermined.

-Regarding claim 7, line 3, the limitation “a destination” renders the claim indefinite because it is unclear if it is the same destination that destination information was provided for in line 2.
-For the purposes of examination, it will be assumed that the claim is directed to a single destination.
+Regarding claim 12, line 7, the limitation “shorter than a preset time” renders the claim indefinite because it is unclear how it is related to the preset time for increasing the battery temperature recited in claim 1, line 37.
+For the purposes of examination, it will be assumed that both claims are directed to the same preset time.

 Regarding claim 13, lines 5-6, the limitation “a selection is made to perform the battery conditioning” renders the claim indefinite because it is unclear if it is the same selection made in claim 8, line 6.
 For the purposes of examination, it will be assumed that the claims are directed to the same selection.